turingschool/try-turing/partnerships/intro/index.md

 - Disconnected?
 Jump back on!

 ## Zoom Tools
 Want to get my attention during the workshop?
-Raise your hand, type your question in the chat, or come off mute and ask!
+Raise your hand or type your question in the chat.
 - Raise Hand - Find the reactions button in your zoom toolbar and raise your hand.
 - Zoom Chat - Introduce yourself!
 In the chat, please share your name, pronouns, location, and why you're here!